chrisngoyi/Post-install-config/README.md

 <img src="https://i.imgur.com/fV7RzrU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now the Sys Admin is creating different Users, these users might internal or external to the company.
-They will be using the Ticketing System via Tickts.
+Now the Sys Admin is creating different Users, these users might be internal or external to the company.
+They will be using the Ticketing System via their Tickts.
 </p>
 <br />